Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Variation of geodesics

-Since $I$ was an arbitrary subinterval of $[a,b]$, from the fact that the integral of $-k_{g}$ is positive over $I$ we can conclude that the function $-k_{g}$ is a non-negative function on the interval $[a,b]$.
-This is the statement (\ref{pmetric : kg}). \end{proof}
+Since $I$ was an arbitrary subinterval of $[a,b]$, from the fact that the integral of $-k_{g}$ is positive over $I$, we can conclude that the continuous function $-k_{g}$ is a non-negative function on the interval $[a,b]$.
+This is part (\ref{pmetric : kg}). \end{proof}